-Since 2001, NCI funding for Kentucky, Louisiana, New Jersey, and the remainder of California has provided resources for these registries to meet the requirements of the SEER Program regarding the metrics of completeness of case ascertainment, active patient follow-up, timeliness, and data quality.
+Since 2001, NCI funding for Kentucky, Louisiana, and the remainder of California has provided resources for these registries to meet the requirements of the SEER Program regarding the metrics of completeness of case ascertainment, active patient follow-up, timeliness, and data quality.
 In 2012, Greater Georgia (the parts of Georgia not included in Atlanta and rural Georgia) was added to the SEER Program, with data retroactive to 2000.
-Information on more than 3 million in situ and invasive cancer cases is included in the SEER database, and approximately 170,000 new cases are added each year within SEER coverage areas.
+Idaho, Massachusetts, and New York were funded by the SEER Program in 2018 and provide data retroactive to 2000.
+Information on more than 10 million in situ and invasive cancer cases is included in the SEER database, and more than 600,000 new cases are added each year within SEER coverage areas.